JudBie/JudBie/README.md

 ## Objective

 As I learn more about cybersecurity, I realize the importance of gaining real-life experience in this field.
-Therefore, my goal is to acquire this experience through an internship.
+My goal is to acquire this experience by working with those who are skilled in this field.

 ## Skills